 Swati Joshi is an entrepreneur.
 She is the founder and CEO of Influencing – a digital marketing firm.
 It aims to help companies survive, and thrive, in the new world of digital marketing.

 With an engineering degree, Swati has worked with some of the largest global corporations which took her to work in places like the USA, Europe, and Asia.
-She has further complemented her technical and business background with digital marketing skills from Stanford University.
+She has further complimented her technical and business background with digital marketing skills from Stanford University.

 Additionally, she has gained inter-disciplinary skills from prestigious institutions like IDEO, Google, and General Assembly.